Research and publications

 I am best known for my research on the Luddites, and I have published widely on popular protest and politics in the late 18th and early 19th centuries.
 You can read my journal articles and see my full CV on my academia.edu profile and my about.me page.

-I am director of the University of Hertfordshire Centre for Regional and Local History Research.
-Do contact me if you want to know more about my research, if you are interested in me being your supervisor for an MA or PhD, or if you would like to help with the Peterloo Witness project run by Dr Robert Poole of UCLan.
+I am Reader in History at the University of Hertfordshire.
+Do contact me if you want to know more about my research, if you are interested in me being your supervisor for an MA or PhD, or you have a community project that I can help with.

-I am gradually expanding my skills in digital history, especially GIS.
+I am learning skills in digital history, especially GIS.
 I was one of the two winners of the 2015 British Library Labs competition for my project ‘Political Meetings Mapper’, which seeks to plot all the Chartist meetings recorded in the Northern Star newspaper.
 I hope to add this data to the database on this site soon.

 - Follow me on twitter – @katrinanavickas